 Lent and Easter

-Workshops explore the stories of the Bible that relate to the period of Lent, Holy Week and Easter Day.
-Learners will be encouraged to use their imagination and step into events for themselves, so that they can experience the excitement and the dilemmas of people involved at the time, understand what they mean for Christians today and respond with what they themselves think about these stories.
+The Lent and Easter workshop will explore the stories of the Bible that relate to the period of Lent, Holy Week and Easter Day.
+Using a mixture of interactive and reflective storytelling, drama and activities, the pupils will explore the events of Holy Week.
+Pupils will be invited to use their imagination and step into events for themselves, so that they can experience the excitement and the dilemmas of people involved at the time, understand what they mean for Christians today and respond with what they themselves think about these stories.

 Skip down to: